 Stance is here!
 Can these economical 120 mm trail bikes be your gateway to good times on dirt trails and roads?
 We think you’ll be impressed by these all-rounders, and we know you’ll like the price!

-Giant’s Stance mountain bike line is a fantastic way to save money while you get tooled up for singletrack and other dirt riding.
+Giant’s Stance mountain bike line is a fantastic way to save money while you get tooled up for singletrack and other dirt ridings.
 Proprietary ALUXX aluminum frameset and rear swingarm, FlexPoint rear suspension design and solid component specs are part of what makes Stance worth investigating.

-2018 has Giant offering two spec levels for the bike – Stance 1 with more premium components, and Stance 2, a more economical (but reliably solid) build.
+Giant is offering two spec levels for the bike – Stance 1 with more premium components, and Stance 2, a more economical (but reliably solid) build.
 Each runs 27.5-inch wheels – the best of all worlds for diverse dirt experiences – and each sports 120 mm of plush, single-pivot frame suspension.
 Each Stance version is specifically equipped with your budget and intended uses in mind:

 Both Stance models in this review employ Giant’s proprietary OverDrive head tube spec: 1 1/8-inch to 1 ¼-inch tapered for lightweight rigidity and industry-standard compatibility.